Plan Your Visit – COVID-Style

 The main door is on Park Lawn Rd.
 Head for the ramp or stairs leading up to the big glass entrance.
-Someone will be there to check you off the list and ensure you have a mask on.
+Someone will be there to welcome you.

 Our elevator services the parking lot level, the main floor of the church and the church hall in the basement.
 Use the white door of the elevator entrance off the parking lot to access the church in this way.

 The main floor of the church has an accessible washroom right off the cloakroom in the front foyer.
 Other accessible washrooms are at the bottom of the stairs, outside the doors to the Church Hall.